-Yes, agencies do not receive funding for all activities and services that CS providers offer, particularly for items where the agency has a choice in how much to use the service.
+CS provider charges outside of the CSM.
+Yes, agencies do not receive funding for all activities and services that CS providers offer, particularly for items where an agency determines how much to use the service.
 Some of the services that fall into this category are usage based so costs can sometimes escalate quickly.
 A list of examples of these charges is below; however, the list is not all-inclusive.
-If there is any question regarding invoices, please contact the CS provider for additional information.
+If there are questions regarding invoices, please contact the CS provider for additional information.
 Budgeting for these charges is the responsibility of the agency receiving the service.